aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

     - (BLOCKED) grey-out or "disable" the menu item if bucket versioning is disabled or the item does not have previous versions available.
   - Show an icon (count? ellipsis?) next to the object name, to indicate that previous versions are available.
 Example: `foo.txt (…)`
-  - versions are presented as children of the object (when requested by one of the above actions).
+  - Present versions as "children" of the object, but only when versions are explicitly requested by one of the above actions.

 ### ([BLOCKED](https://github.com/microsoft/vscode/issues/32592)) Drag-drop from client to server